Lopud island in the Elaphiti archipelago, southern Dalmatia

 • Historic Franciscan Monastery and Dominican Monastery ruins to explore

-• Easy island-hopping opportunities to Šipan and Koločep
+• Easy island-hopping to Šipan and Koločep

-• Palm-lined promenade and refined Mediterranean atmosphere
+• Palm-lined promenade and a refined Mediterranean atmosphere

 Plan Your Trip